TSCA Title IV State Lead Grants Certification of Lead-Based Paint Professionals (66.707)

 Examples of Funded Projects

-Over the past seven years, EPA has provided financial assistance to the States, Territories and Indian Tribes aimed at the development, implementation and enforcement of approved programs under the final 402/404 Rule.
-The following is a list of eligible activities: A) core lead-based paint activities and enforcement capacity development; B) developing the appropriate infrastructure to administer and enforce a lead-based paint activities program successfully; C) overseeing the conduct of contractors engaged in lead-based paint activities; D) overseeing and controlling training program activities; E) ensuring compliance with requirements for post- abatement clearance sampling; F) monitoring compliance with the work practice standards of regulations for the conduct of abatement; G) implementing the training of enforcement inspectors; H) implementing lead-based paint compliance assistance; I) implementing the lead-based paint activities sampling techniques; J) implementing lead-based paint activities tracking tips and complaints efforts; K) adopting or developing specific lead-based paint hazard values or standards; L) developing procedures to carry out the enforcement program; and M) developing procedures to carry out the tracking tips and complaints efforts.
+Fiscal Year 2018 Since FY93 EPA has provided financial assistance to the States, Territories and Indian Tribes aimed at the development, implementation and enforcement of approved programs under the final EPA lead-based paint activities training and certification rule (40 CFR part 745, subpart L).
+The following is a list of previously funded activities: (a) core lead-based paint activities and enforcement capacity development; (b) developing the appropriate infrastructure to administer and enforce a lead-based paint activities program successfully; (c) overseeing the conduct of contractors engaged in lead-based paint activities; (d) overseeing and controlling training program activities; (e) ensuring compliance with requirements for post-abatement clearance sampling; (f) monitoring compliance with the work practice standards of regulations for the conduct of abatement; (g) implementing lead-based paint compliance assistance; (h) implementing the lead-based paint activities sampling techniques; and (i) implementing lead-based paint activities tracking tips and complaints efforts.